UArctic’s Transnational Approach to eLearning

 CE: How does UArctic support eLearning as part of its broader mandate?

 Scott Forrest: Distance learning and eLearning have been a part of the UArctic concept since the launch.
-One of the first ideas in UArctic was to create a common undergraduate mulitdisciplinary curriculum and delivery model that covering the entire region.
+One of the first ideas in UArctic was to create a common undergraduate multidisciplinary curriculum and delivery model covering the entire region.
 The Circumpolar Studies program has been delivered both in classrooms and online to thousands of students at UArctic member institutions and beyond.
 The earliest international delivery of online courses was initially coordinated by Northlands College, with support from the University of Saskatchewan, and eLearning access from Athabasca University.
 Other regional models of mixed classroom and eLearning delivery of Circumpolar Studies has evolved such as in the Nordic/Barents region and far Eastern Russia by different consortia of UArctic members.
-Using different approaches and delivery models allow UArctic members to adapt to the needs of students in different regions, and with different education needs.
+Using different approaches and delivery models allow UArctic members to adapt to the needs of students in different regions, and with different educational needs.

 CE: What challenges currently face students and educators living in remote northern communities?
 How is UArctic working to overcome some of these longstanding barriers?

 Scott Forrest: The overall challenge is how can a student in a northern community get access to higher education without having to go south.
 Although the situation varies between different northern regions, northern communities and the Circumpolar North as a region cannot stay socio-economically sustainable if they lose their best and brightest to brain drain.
-UArctic works to strengthen the education opportunities available and increase access at its member institutions across the region.
+UArctic works to strengthen the educational opportunities available and increase access at its member institutions across the region.